NLnetLabs/routinator/source/installation.rst

 newer.
 We therefore suggest to use the canonical Rust installation via a tool called :command:`rustup`.

-To install :command:`rustup` and Rust, simply do:
+Assuming you already have ``curl`` installed, you can install :command:`rustup` and Rust by simply entering:

 .. code-block:: text